nextlevelshit/web-coding-classes/WCC-Session-3/README.md

 Here we are using a different selector.
 Instead of looking for the class or a specific HTML tag, the expression looks for any tag that contains `id="description"`.
+You should not use the same ID for different elements.
+ID stands for *identifier*  and should uniquely identify an element.
+For general rules use `class` with the `.` selector.

 ![Style Sheets (CSS) in Chromium Web Browser](./css-chromium.png)
 <div align="center">